stimm-ai/stimm/docs/usage/web-interface.md

 ## Next Steps

-- Learn about the [Command‑Line Interface](cli.md) for advanced operations.
+- Learn about the [Command-Line Interface](cli.md) for advanced operations.
 - Explore [Managing Agents](managing-agents.md) in detail.
-- See [SIP Integration](sip-integration.md) for telephony setup.
+- See [SIP Integration](../developer/sip-integration.md) for telephony setup.